German cruiser Deutschland: World War II

 Immediately after her arrival in Germany, Deutschland was re-rated as a heavy cruiser and renamed Lützow.
 Hitler himself made the decision to rename the ship, recognizing that the sinking of a warship, always possible, was a propaganda disaster if it bore the name of its country.
 Admiral Erich Raeder, the commander in chief of the Kriegsmarine, also hoped that renaming the ship would confuse Allied intelligence; the was designated for sale to the Soviet Navy, and it was hoped that the use of her name for Deutschland would hide the transaction.
-Since Deutschland had returned undetected to Germany, the renaming would also fool the British into believing Deutschland was still operating in the Atlantic and commit its forces into searching her there.
+Since Deutschland had returned undetected to Germany, the renaming would also fool the British into believing Deutschland was still operating in the Atlantic and commit their forces into searching her there.
 Before Lützow went into harbor for refit, she participated in the fleet operations in the North Sea in support of the attack of the German battleships and Gneisenau on the Northern Patrol.
 On 24 and 25 November, Lützow operated together with the light cruisers Köln and Leipzig in the Skagerrak against merchant traffic and as a decoy for the battleships operations.

 In early December 1939, the ship underwent a big overhaul, during which a raked clipper bow was installed to improve her sea-keeping qualities.
 In February 1940 Wenneker was promoted to Konteradmiral and was replaced by KzS August Thiele.
 The refit was completed in March 1940, after which it was intended to send the ship on another commerce-raiding operation into the South Atlantic.
 In April she was assigned to forces participating in the invasion of Norway.